vtothe2ndpower/currency-app/README.md

 # Currency Converter Application

-## Users can see how the the US dollar stacks up against the currencies of the other countries of the world in real-time.
+## Users can see how the the US dollar stacks up against the currencies of the other countries of the world in real-time!

 ### Key Takeaways
 - The purpose of this project is to practice building something of practical utility with plain vanilla JavaScript (ES6+).